opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To drag a cell selection moving along the column/layer data:**

-    1. Choose File  →  Preferences  →  Xsheet.
+    1. Choose File  →  Preferences...  →  Xsheet.

     2. Set the Cell-dragging Behaviour option to **Cells and Column Data**.

-    .. note:: Column/layer data are moved along only when dragging the selected cells to an empty column/layer.
+    .. note:: Column/layer data is moved along only when dragging the selected cells to an empty column/layer.

-    .. note:: The column/layer data are moved along except for the linked columns/layers, because linked columns/layers can only have one parent column/layer.
+    .. note:: Column/layer data is moved along except for the linked columns/layers, because linked columns/layers can only have one parent column/layer.

 .. _using_the_smart_fill_handle: